openfin/openfin-example-window-animation/README.md

   }
 }
 ```
-A full list and explanation of configurable properties may be found at [https://openfin.co/application-config/](https://openfin.co/application-config/) .
+A full list and explanation of configurable properties may be found [here](https://openfin.co/application-config/).

- The cruical properties are:
+ The crucial properties are:

- - "url".
-This is the path to the main 'index.html' file for the application.
+ - **url:** This is the path to the main **index.html** file for the application.
- - "runtime":{"version":"stable}.
-This is the version of the runtime you wish to target. "stable" gives you the most recent stable build.
+ - **runtime:**{"version":"stable"} This is the version of the runtime you wish to target. "stable" gives you the most recent stable build.
- - "uuid" This is the Unique ID of the app you are running.
+ - **uuid:** This is the unique ID of the app you are running.
 You cannot have two apps with the same ID running on the same desktop.